leonlinsx/minimal-mistakes/_posts/2020-10-07-predicting-history.md

 ## Takeaway

-It is difficult, if not impossible, to determine an event's significance ahead of time, due to the amount of noise vs signal.
+It is difficult, if not impossible, to determine an event's significance while you're living through it, due to the amount of noise vs signal.

 <style>
       .iframe-container {